WillowSaysWhat/TitanUp/docs/FrontCameraPoseDetection.md

 <img src="/docs/assets/QuickPose.gif"/>
 </p>

+## NOTE

+QuickPose is a paid solution for pose detection.
+TitanUp uses the Freemium subscription that allows a single SDK Key and 100 users.
+This could be a problem for solo developers who are building an anti-cheat mechanism.
+The next tier is $200 a month which could make pose detection in iOS unacheivable for these fitness app developers.

 ## Overview

 The app records push-up progress by utilising the front camera of an iPhone and an abstracted Python ML package named MediaPipe.
 This is further abstracted to Swift thanks to [QuickPose.ai](https://quickpose.ai) who ported this capability to ios and provided much of the boilerplate code for the implementation.